tfatykhov/WinkRedNode/README-Local-Windows.md

 ## Download and Install node.js
 To ensure you're installing the latest version, [refer to Node Red's installation tutorial](http://nodered.org/docs/getting-started/installation.html) for the proper 32-bit or 64-bit installation link.

-Download the latest version of Node.js from the installation tutorial above and run the installation.
+Download the latest **supported** version of Node.js from the installation tutorial above and run the installation.
 You can leave the default settings.

+> Note: At the time of this writing, Node.js is on version 0.12.x but Node Red only supports up to version 0.10.x.
+Be sure to only use the install link provided in the Node Red installation tutorial above - do not go directly to Node.js to download their latest version as it may not be supported by Node Red.

 <img src='images/Windows/001.PNG'/>